CleitonAmbrosio/CleitonAmbrosio/README.md

 I am currently working as a *Jr Data Science Analyst*, but I also hold a *MSc degree in Physics*.

-I have been studying Data Science since April/2021 and, thus, I have 5 months of professional experience in the area by working on the projects detailed below.
-Much of that is due to being part of a private Data Science Community with +400 members, which features the development of a variety of Data projects, study groups and discussion sessions with aspirants and professionals in the Data field.
+I have been studying Data Science since April/2021 and, thus, I have 6 months of professional experience in the area, in particular through the projects detailed below.
+Much of that is due to being part of a private Data Science Community with +500 members, which features the development of a variety of Data projects, study groups and discussion sessions with aspirants and professionals in the Data field.

 I feel confident about my abilities on developing all the stages of a business solution using the concepts and tools of Data Science, from understanding the business problem to deploying the final model to production.